Choosing a Care Home guide provides useful tips

 The role of a care home should not just be to provide great care.
 It should be about creating new memories, having lots of fun and making friends for life.

-- Find out whether the home has a varied and regularly updated activities programme
+- Find out whether the home has a varied activities programme

-- Check how the home settles new residents in and help them to get to know fellow residents
+- Check how the care home settles new residents in and helps them to get to know fellow residents

 - Make sure the home has access with the outside world, like regular outings or links with the local community.